pulb/mailnag/README.md

 which makes Mailnag aware of email accounts specified in GNOME Online Accounts.

 ### Troubleshooting

+__Gmail doesn't work__
+If Mailnag is unable to connect to your Gmail account, please try the following solutions:
+* Install the [GOA plugin](https://github.com/pulb/mailnag-goa-plugin) to connect via GNOME online accounts
+* Have a look at the [FAQ](https://github.com/pulb/mailnag/wiki/FAQ)
+* Try to apply [this](https://github.com/pulb/mailnag/issues/190) workaround

+__Other issues__
 If Mailnag doesn't work properly for you, either examine the system log for errors (`journalctl -b _COMM=mailnag`)
 or run `mailnag` in a terminal and observe the output.